-The compensation committee recommends to our board the amount and type of compensation for our NEOs and our directors, but the members of our board who are "independent directors," as defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules, finally determine the amount and type of compensation that is payable to our NEOs.
-The compensation committee consists of Frank B. Brooks, John M. Creekmore, T. Michael Glenn, Neal A. Holland, Jr., J. Niles McNeel, J. Larry Young and Albert J. Dale, III, who is the chairman.
-Each member of the compensation committee is an "independent director."
+The compensation committee recommends to our full board the amount and type of compensation for our NEOs and our directors.
+The compensation committee consists of Frank B. Brooks, John M. Creekmore, T. Michael Glenn, Neal A. Holland, Jr., J. Niles McNeel and Albert J. Dale, III, who is the chairman.
+Each member of the compensation committee is an "independent director" under the Nasdaq Marketplace Rules.
 Each member is also a "non-employee director," as defined in Rule 16b-3 promulgated under the Exchange Act.
 The compensation committee meets with the frequency necessary to perform its duties and responsibilities.
-The committee met a total of eight times during 2010.
+The committee meet a total of five times during 2011.